TheMightyM/mdijk.blazortest/README.md

 # Coding and stuff
 Everything in this project is a mix of Dutch and English.
 All real code (functions, methods, variables, stuff like that) should be in English, but some comments will be in Dutch.
 Not really worthwhile comments.
 Also, I try my best with English, but I am dyslectic so there might be some wierd texts in here on occasion.

+# Machine Learning
+There is a terrible attempt at trying to use ML.NET to predict the laptimes of drivers for a race.
+Does not produce any meaningful data.
+The only thing I learned from it: I most certainly do not have the required data and the required skills to do this.